 CNC Water Jet Cutting

-CNC water jet cutting creates fast, precise, cost-effective cuts without long lead times or tooling changes.
+Water jet cutting creates fast, precise, cost-effective cuts without long lead times or tooling changes.
 For smooth joints and small parts cutting, water jet technology is ideal for rubber, plastic, acoustic foams, and even some types of wood.
-A form of digital manufacturing, CNC water jet cutting works directly from your CAD files.
+A form of digital manufacturing, water jet cutting works directly from your CAD files.
 Compared to manual cutting, it’s much faster and reduces material waste from mis-cuts.

 Elasto Proxy use water jet cutting for the rapid prototyping and cost-effective cutting of rubber and plastic components.
 This low-cost, high-speed cutting technique eliminates tooling charges and expensive dies, providing you with the benefits of custom fabrication without long lead times.
 The high-pressure heads in our water jet machine enable us to cut multiple sheets or parts at the same time.